 With bridgework, in the area of the missing teeth there is no direct stimulation to the bone.
 Thus, bone loss can occur in this area which results in a space opening up between the gums and the bridge.

 Trauma to the teeth and bone can cause tooth loss and jaw bone fracture, which may result in bone loss and deterioration.

 A tooth infection is a common reason for bone deterioration around a tooth.
 In this situation, a bone graft is almost always required if a patient wants to replace the tooth with a dental implant.

 Benign facial tumors and cysts, though generally non-threatening, may grow large and require the removal of a portion of the jaw.
 Reconstructive bone grafting is usually required to help restore normal function to the jaw.

 When molar teeth are removed from the upper jaw, the maxillary sinus above these teeth can gradually enlarge and cause deterioration of the alveolar bone.
 As the sinus enlarges, the thickness of the alveolar bone shrinks.
 This condition is called hyperpneumatized sinus.

 This condition usually develops over several years and may result in insufficient bone for the placement of dental implants.
-Dr. Chau can perform a procedure called a “sinus lift” that involves placing a bone graft in the sinus to regrow the bone back.
+A “sinus lift” surgery can be performed by placing a bone graft in the sinus to regrow the bone back.